e2eSolutionArchitect/terraform/terraform-cloud/terraform-cloud-aws-github.md

 ```

 ## ATTENTION REQUIRED:

+1. Don't user VCS version control if GitHub pipeline is expected to kickoff TFC.
+Use alternative run workflows such as CLI driven or API run workflows driven types that can be a consideration to execute runs within Terraform Cloud.

-The below line of code in pipeline plays a vital role.
+2. The below line of code in pipeline plays a vital role.
 ```
 echo -e "access_key = \"${AWS_ACCESS_KEY_ID}\"\nsecret_key = \"${AWS_SECRET_ACCESS_KEY}\"\ntoken = \"${AWS_SESSION_TOKEN}\"\naws_region = \"${AWS_REGION:-${AWS_DEFAULT_REGION}}\"" | tee credentials.auto.tfvars
 ```